Scalingo/buildpack-cmnlib/README.md

 Calls [`cmn::trap::setup`](#cmntrapsetup).

+> [!TIP]
-:point_right: Use this function at the beginning of the buildpack.
+> Use this function at the beginning of the buildpack.

 #### **`cmn::bp::finish`**

 Outputs a success message and exits with a `0` return code, thus instructing the platform that the buildpack ran successfully.

-:point_right: Use this function as the last instruction of the buildpack, when it succeeded.

 Calls [`cmn::trap::teardown`](#cmntrapteardown).

+> [!TIP]
+> Use this function as the last instruction of the buildpack, when it succeeded.

 #### **`cmnlib::bp::fail`**